 OSR Cat.
 1 Safety Equipped

-Safety is our #1 priority onboard Isbjorn, and we take it very seriously.
-The boat itself is maintained & equipped to at least World Sailing (formerly ISAF) Offshore Special Regulations (OSR) Category 1 standards for offshore racing.
+Safety is our #1 priority and we take it very seriously.
+Both boats are maintained & equipped to at least World Sailing (formerly ISAF) Offshore Special Regulations (OSR) Category 1 standards for offshore racing.
 They are defined above.

 In addition to standards on how the boat is actually built and how some of its structure is put together & maintained, the Cat 1 standards apply vigorously to all onboard safety equipment, from personal PFDs to EPIRBs and liferafts.
 These standards are very high, often exceeding individual country Coast Guard regulations by a large margin.
-For example, we don't just have any old liferaft aboard Isbjorn - we carry an ISO-9650 certified Viking raft, meant to be used far offshore and keep it's occupants safe for over 24 hours while waiting for rescue.
-All safety gear is not created equal, by a longshot, and World Sailings goal is to ensure folks going offshore meet certain standards.
-Stuff like that.
+All safety gear is not created equal, by a longshot, and World Sailing’s goal is to ensure folks going offshore meet certain standards.

 You can download the complete PDF of the OSR Cat.
 1 guidelines by clicking here.
 The only level higher than Cat 1 is Cat 0, geared more towards Southern Ocean & round-the-world racing.
 Isbjorn indeed even fulfills some, but not all, of the Cat 0 standards.
 Click here for the complete OSR Cat.
 0 guidelines.

 Viking RescYOU Pro 8-man liferaft, with <24hr. kit